-As a lecturer for several undergraduate programs in Florence, I’ve designed and taught a range of storytelling-centric courses, including fashion media and journalism, travel writing, and first-year writing seminars.
+As a former lecturer for several undergraduate programs in Florence, I designed and taught a range of storytelling-centric courses, including fashion media and journalism, travel writing, and first-year writing seminars.
 When Covid-19 put many study abroad programs on pause, I launched my own virtual classes on the art of the first-person narrative essay.
-I regularly guest-lecture around Florence and love the energy and fresh perspectives of students.
-I’ve also participated in numerous panels on you-name-the-topic.
-If you’re a teacher/school administrator, writers’ group director, or an organization leader who could use a lively ENFP type in your lineup of Zoom guest lecturers, let’s talk!
+(Though I don’t have plans to run this specific course in the immediate future, you can download the brochure and see testimonials here to get a sense of my style.)

 TRAVEL TIPS + ITINERARY PLANNING